Skip to main content

 • Validator nodes are run by the public

-• SDF offers a free Horizon instance to interact with the Mainnet with a limited set of history, or you can run your own or use an instance offered by an infrastructure provider.
+• SDF offers free Horizon Testnet and Futurenet Instances to interact with the Testnet and Futurenet.
+The ecosystem has Horizon providers whom offer instances for Testnet and Mainnet.
+You can run your own Horizon or use an instance offered by an infrastructure provider.

 • You need to fund your account with XLM from another account